zarf-dev/proposals/0051-v1beta1-schema/README.md

           - values.yaml
 ```

-I want to upgrade to the v1beta1 schema, so I run `zarf dev convert`, which produces:
+I want to upgrade to the v1beta1 schema, so I run `zarf dev upgrade-schema`, which produces:

 ```yaml
 apiVersion: v1beta1